 Si-o-se-pol Bridge

-The “Bridge of 33 Arches”, with a length of nearly 300 meters, is an architectural masterpiece from 1602.
+The “Bridge of 33 Arches” is an architectural masterpiece from 1602, with a length of almost 300 meters.
 It spans the Zayandeh River and also serves as a dam.
-Its 33 elegant arches reflect in the water and create an unforgettable panorama—especially striking at dusk.
+Its 33 elegant arches reflect in the water and create an unforgettable panorama—especially impressive at dusk.

 Khaju Bridge

 The Khaju Bridge is considered the most beautiful bridge in Isfahan and was built under Shah Abbas II.
-It is decorated with colorful tiles and wall paintings and was once the Shah’s favorite place to relax.
-Today it is a lively gathering spot in the evening—locals sit in the arches, sing folk songs, and enjoy the cool breeze from the river.
+It is decorated with colorful tiles and wall paintings and was once the Shah's favorite place to relax.
+Today, it is a lively meeting place in the evenings—locals sit in the arches, sing folk songs, and enjoy the cool breeze from the river.

 Culture & History